Viewability and Active View

 An impression is considered a viewable impression when it has appeared within a user’s browser and had the opportunity to be seen.
 The Interactive Advertising Bureau (IAB) defines a viewable impression as an ad that meets the following criteria: 50% of the ad’s pixels are visible in the browser window for a continuous one second.

-Active View reporting provides measurement data to inform publishers of the number of viewable impressions their site generated.
+Active View reporting provides measurement data to inform publishers of the number of viewable impressions that their site generated.
 Publishers can use this data to understand and enhance their site’s viewability.

 Why is viewability important to me?